TurnTable Top 100 Albums

-The TurnTable Top 100 Albums (also known as Nigeria Official Top 100 Albums) is the official album streaming chart in Nigeria.
+The TurnTable Top 100 Albums chart (also known as Nigeria Official Top 100 Albums) is the official album streaming chart in Nigeria.
 It is compiled every Tuesday by a Nigeria-based music digital streaming tracking company and published every Tuesday by TurnTable magazine.
 The list shows the 50 top-streaming music albums of the moment in Nigeria.
 The first issue of the Nigeria Top 50, was launched on Tuesday, 8 November 2022, and the first number-one album was Mr. Money with the Vibe by Asake.

 In 2024, the chart ranking was later expanded from 50 to 100.
 The first issue of the Top 100, was launched on Monday, 29 January 2024, and was led by Seyi Vibez's NAHAMciaga extended play album.

 History

-On 31 March 2022, TurnTable announced the expansion of the TurnTable Top 50 songs chart, into Top 100.
+On 31 March 2022, TurnTable announced the expansion of the TurnTable Top 50 Songs chart, into Top 100.
 According to the co-founder, and editor-in-chief of the magazine, Ayomide Oriowo, "The chart expansion will be supported by TurnTable Top 200, as the official album-based chart".
 On 8 November 2022, the album's official chart, began operation as the current TurnTable Top 50 chart.

 The chart rankings are based on streams data from YouTube, Boomplay Music, Audiomack, Apple Music, Deezer, and Spotify in Nigeria.
 On 11 November 2022, the chart eventually became the one main all-genre albums chart, following the launch of the seven genre component of the TurnTable Nigerian Top 50 Albums chart; which include: